Brunch your way around the world in Montréal

 Fancy some scones or muffins?

 Care to glide elegantly into a 1920s Victorian living room?
 Cardinal is a treat for the eyes and palate.
-Located in the Mile End, this two-storey tea room features a massive crystal chandelier and a superb collection of black, green, white and Oolong teas.
+Located in the Mile End, this two-storey tea room features a massive crystal chandelier and a superb collection of black, green, white and oolong teas.
 Of course, there are traditional English treats on the menu too.
 "Tea for Two" includes two half-sandwiches, olive and goat cheese muffins, a curried deviled egg, a square of chocolate, macarons and mini scones with Devon cream and jam as well as one big or two small pots of tea.

-When: Saturday from 11 a.m. to 8 p.m. and Sunday from 11 a.m. to 7 p.m.
+When: Friday to Sunday from 11 a.m. to 7 p.m.

 Fanfare